AdobeDocs/experience-platform.en/help/web-sdk/commands/sendevent/xdm.md

 This field has a maximum limit of 32 KB.

-## The XDM object using the Web SDK extension
+## Configure the XDM object using the Web SDK extension

 Set the **[!UICONTROL XDM]** field within the actions of a tag rule.
 The [XDM object](/help/tags/extensions/client/web-sdk/data-element-types.md#xdm-object) provides an intuitive interface to map other data elements to their respective XDM fields.